puppetlabs/puppetlabs-puppetdb/README.md

 ####`puppetdb_server`

 The dns name or ip of the PuppetDB server.
-Defaults to the certname of the current node, i.e. `$::fqdn`.
+Defaults to the hostname of the current node, i.e. `$::fqdn`.

 ####`puppetdb_port`